OntologyS/ontological-ai-safety/README.md

 G → (W ≠ ∅) where W ⊆ C (Wicks)
 Destroying Wicks makes goal G logically unsatisfiable.

+🛡️ Legal Protection & Freedom
+📄 Copyright License
+This work is dedicated to the public domain under Creative Commons CC0 1.0 Universal.

+You are free to:

+Copy, modify, and distribute the work

+Perform the work publicly

+Use the work for commercial purposes

+Create derivative works

+Do all of the above without asking permission

+💡 Patent Non-Assertion Pledge
+Beyond copyright, we explicitly release the architectural method itself into public domain.

+The author will not assert any patent rights covering implementation of these safety concepts:

+Making AI safety dependent on consciousness preservation

+The AI-Keeper and Wicks model

+Reality chain integrity maintenance

+Meaning-production as ontological requirement

+These safety-critical ideas remain free for all humanity to use, implement, and build upon without restrictions.

+For full legal details, see:

+LICENSE - CC0 1.0 Universal text

+PATENT_NON_ASSERTION.md - Complete patent pledge

 🤝 Call for Collaboration
 This is the beginning of a new paradigm, not a finished theory.
 We need help with: